velartrill/velartrill.github.io/orig/eriasta/flight/stab-in-the-dark.md

 "Does it matter?"
 Seri blurts out angrily, slamming her knife back into its sheath.
 "They are.
 And if they find me they'll take me away and torture me and kill me."

-Instinctively, Feranya starts to weave a glamor, to force the truth out of the girl, but stops herself and lets the memories fade away before she speaks. *I have no right to do that to her.*
+Instinctively, Feranya starts to weave a guiling, to force the truth out of the girl, but stops herself and lets the memories fade away before she speaks. *I have no right to do that to her.*

 Instead, she reaches out and takes Seri's hand.
 Seri starts, her muscles tensing for a moment, but quickly slackening again.
 Feranya squeezes gently.
 "Seri," she murmurs, "the Inquisitor wasn't alone.
 She had Vigilants with her.
 And they knew you by description.
 She was willing to kill two of her own people just to get to you.
 Whatever's going on here is really, really serious."